stormdotcom/Low-Level-Design-LLD-/Readme.md

    git clone https://github.com/stormdotcom/Low-Level-Design-LLD-
    ```

-2. Navigate to the `java` or `root` ( for js)  directory, depending on the language you want to explore.
+2. Navigate to the `java` or `root` ( for js/ts)  directory, depending on the language you want to explore.

 3. Choose a specific SOLID principle or Dependency Inversion example folder.